turt2live/ietf-mimi-messaging-requirements/draft-ralston-mimi-messaging-requirements.md

 # Minimum Feature Set

-The following are the minimum features for an interoperable messaging service:
+The following are the minimum features for an interoperable messaging service.
+We consider group communication on the basis that 1:1 communication can typically be modelled as a subset of group communication.

 * Encryption, as required by MIMI's charter, and all associated features (device tracking, etc).
-* Conversation history for search, scrollback, and filling gaps between messaging services.
+* Reliable synchronisation of messages between messaging services, avoiding gaps.
 * Text and rich text to represent nearly all features persisted to the conversation history.
 * Ability to redact, remove, or delete a message, both as an individual and as a room moderator.
 * Invite, kick, ban, and leave membership states within a conversation.